sudheerj/javascript-interview-questions/README.md

    3. **Object's create method:**

-      The `create` method of Object is used to create a new object by passing the specificied prototype object and properties as arguments, i.e., this pattern is helpful to create new objects based on existing objects.
+      The `create` method of Object is used to create a new object by passing the specified prototype object and properties as arguments, i.e., this pattern is helpful to create new objects based on existing objects.
       The second argument is optional and it is used to create properties on a newly created object.

       The following code creates a new empty object whose prototype is null.